cognitedata/oryx/README.md

 val concurrent : (handlers: HttpHandler<'a, 'b, 'b> seq) -> (next: NextFunc<'b list, 'c>) -> (ctx: Context<'a>) -> Task<Context<'c>>
 ```

 You can also combine sequential and concurrent requests by chunking the request.
-The `chunk` handler uses `chunkSize` and `maxConcurrency` to decide how much will be done in parallell.
-It takes a list of items and a handler that transforms these items into HTTP handlers.
-This is really nice if you need to e.g write thousands of items to a service in multiple requests.
+The `chunk` handler uses `chunkSize`
+and `maxConcurrency` to decide how much will be done in parallel.
+It takes a list of items and a handler that transforms
+these items into HTTP handlers.
+This is really nice if you need to e.g write thousands of items to a service in multiple
+requests.

 ```fs
 val chunk<'a, 'b, 'r, 'err> : (chunkSize: int) -> (maxConcurrency: int) -> (handler: 'a seq -> HttpHandler<HttpResponseMessage, 'b seq, 'b seq, 'err>) -> (items: 'a seq) -> HttpHandler<HttpResponseMessage, 'b seq, 'r, 'err>